 After an Earthquake

-- Once the shaking stops, it’s important to assess the situation.
-If you are inside a building and have a clear way out, leave the building safely.
+- Once the shaking stops, assess the situation.
+If you’re inside a building and have a clear way out, leave the building safely.

 - Keep away from unsound structures that might give out.
 Be wary of exposed wires or leaking gas tanks.

 - Unplug any electrical devices to reduce fire hazards.

 - Do not light matches, candles, or lighters if you suspect a gas leak.
 Turn off gas valves if you know how to.

 - Do not use the elevators.

-- Be prepared for aftershocks as they can occur minutes, hours, or even days after a major quake.
+- Be prepared for aftershocks as they can occur minutes, hours, or even days after you survive an earthquake.

 - If you are trapped, do not make unnecessary movements.
 Keep calm and use any communication device with you (like a phone or a whistle) to ask for help.

-- If you are on or near the coast during the quake, seek higher ground once it’s been deemed safe to do so.
-Tsunamis or seismic sea waves can occur after an earthquake.
-These waves cause significant damage to areas within a mile from the shore so move inland and to higher ground as soon as possible.
+- If you are on or near the coast during the quake, seek higher ground once it’s deemed safe to do so.
+The aftermath of an earthquake can cause tsunamis or seismic sea waves.
+These waves drive significant damage to areas within a mile of the shore, so move inland and to higher ground as soon as possible.

 When the ground beneath your feet starts to shake, it’s so easy to fall into panic and fear, so always keep a clear head on your shoulders.
-Know what to do and take the necessary precautions, especially if you live near a fault system.
-No one knows when a major earthquake would occur, so it’s also important to practice your drills and know what to do after the quake has passed.
+Know what to do and take the necessary earthquake preparedness precautions, especially if you live near a fault system.
+No one knows when a major one will occur, so it’s also important to practice your drills and know what to do during the aftermath of an earthquake.

-What’s the strongest earthquake you’ve ever experienced and how did you survive it?
+Did you survive an earthquake before?
+How did you do it?
 Let us know in the comments below!